khoben/ar.core/README.md

 ## Known issues
 * Unable to find multiple objects with same marker
-* Bad recognition when too few features have been extracted from marker`s image
 * Sometimes it calculates incorrect object coordinates on tracking phase